forrestjgq/lsp/thread/pwpt/pthread3.md

 Although you must have the associated mutex locked to wait on a condition variable, you can signal (or broadcast) a condition variable with the associated mutex unlocked if that is more convenient.
 The advantage of doing so is that, on many systems, this may be more efficient.
 When a waiting thread awakens, it must first lock the mutex.
 If the thread awakens while the signaling thread holds the mutex, then the awakened thread must immediately block on the mutex-you've gone through two context switches to get back where you started.

-> `Hint:`
+> **AUTHOR:**
 > There is an optimization, which I've called "wait morphing," that moves a thread directly from the condition variable wait queue to the mutex wait queue in this case, without a context switch, when the mutex is locked.
 This optimization can produce a substantial performance benefit for many applications.

 Weighing on the other side is the fact that, if the mutex is not locked, any thread (not only the one being awakened) can lock the mutex prior to the thread being awakened.
 This race is one source of intercepted wakeups.
 A lower-priority thread, for example, might lock the mutex while another thread was about to awaken a very high-priority thread, delaying scheduling of the high-priority thread.
 If the mutex remains locked while signaling, this cannot happen-the high-priority waiter will be placed before the lower-priority waiter on the mutex, and will be scheduled first.